-In addition to general labor market movement, the increase in the Consumer Price Index-Urban (CPI-U) for the 12-month period ending in October 2020 was 1.2%.
-This percentage measures the average change over a specific period of time in the prices paid by urban consumers for goods and services.
-According to the Bureau of Labor Statistics (October 2020), the CPI-U includes all urban consumers that are roughly 93% of the population in the United States.
+In addition to general labor market movement, the increase in the Consumer Price Index-Urban (CPI-U) for the 12-month period ending in June 2021 is 5.4%.
+This percentage measures the average change over a specific period in the prices paid by urban consumers for goods and services.
+According to the Bureau of Labor Statistics (June 2021), the CPI-U includes all urban consumers that are roughly 93% of the population in the United States.
 It is based on the expenditures of almost all residents of urban or metropolitan areas, including professionals, the self-employed, the unemployed, and retired people, as well as urban wage earners and clerical workers.

-Most pay increases for State employees have included a cost-of-living component, but these have never been reflective of CPI-U.
+Most pay increases for state employees have included a cost-of-living component, but these have never been reflective of CPI-U.

-The cost-of-living portion of annual legislative increases from 2010 to 2020 trailed the CPI-U percentages for the same time period, with the exception of 2014, 2019, and 2020.
-This differential reflects that compensation for State employees has historically failed to keep pace with the CPI-U. Salary increases in State government have cumulatively trailed CPI-U by 6.3% over the last 10 years, effectively decreasing employee "buying power."
-A chart comparing legislative increases with CPI-U is included in Appendix B.
+The cost-of-living portion of annual legislative increases from 2011 to 2021 trailed the CPI-U percentages for the same period, except for 2014, 2016, 2017, 2019, and 2020.
+This differential reflects that compensation for state employees have historically failed to keep pace with the CPI-U. Salary increases in State government have cumulatively trailed CPI-U by 5.8% over the last 10 years, effectively decreasing employee "buying power."
+A chart1 comparing legislative increases with CPI-U is included in Appendix B.